abhichat85/accordify-ai/features.md

 Based on the current implementation status, these are the recommended focus areas for future development:

 1. **Complete User Authentication Flow** - Ensure full implementation of registration, login, and profile management
-2. **Enhance Contract Management Features** - Complete the workspace organization and template management
+2. **Implement Billing and Subscription (Stripe)** - Critical for revenue and plan enforcement
-3. **Implement Billing and Payment Features** - Critical for commercialization
+3. **Develop Contract IDE Navigation** - Add document outline explorer and section folding
-4. **Expand Signature Workflow Capabilities** - Complete multi-signer flows and verification
+4. **Enhance Clause-Aware Editing** - Complete numbering and hierarchical document structure
-5. **Develop Analytics and Reporting** - Add usage tracking and analytics for admins and users
+5. **Complete User Management** - Finish team/workspace UI and permissions
-6. **Enhance Mobile Responsiveness** - Ensure full functionality on all device sizes
+6. **Implement Document Outline View** - Core navigation feature for legal documents
-7. **Complete Blog and Pricing Pages** - Important for marketing and conversion
+7. **Build Admin Dashboard** - For user and subscription management
-8. **Implement Real-time Collaboration** - Add features for team collaboration on contracts
+8. **Enhance Mobile Experience** - Ensure responsive design across all screen sizes

 ## Conclusion

-AccordifyAI has a strong foundation with many core features already implemented or partially implemented.
-The AI chat and contract analysis features are particularly well-developed, providing a solid base for an AI-powered contract management platform.
-Future development should focus on completing the user management, billing, and enhanced signature workflows to create a comprehensive solution for contract management, analysis, and execution.
+AccordifyAI has a strong foundation with many core features already implemented.
+The landing page, AI chat interface, contract summarization, and editor components show significant progress.
+The immediate focus should be on completing the authentication flow, billing integration, and document structure enhancements to create a fully functional MVP ready for market.